antononcube/Raku-ML-FindTextualAnswer/README.md

 ## Mermaid diagram

-The following flowchart corresponds to the steps in the package function `find-textual-answer` with method "LLM" (which stands for "Large Language Models"):
+The following flowchart corresponds to the ***conceptual*** steps in the package function `find-textual-answer` with a finder spec that is an `LLM::Functions::Evaluator` object ("LLM" stands for "Large Language Models"):

 ```mermaid
 graph TD